beatajoh/a_star/interface/README.md

 name are set to default values.

 #### Usage
-Open the terminal, navigate to the mgg-poject directory "simulations", and run:
+Open the terminal, navigate to the mgg-poject directory "interface", and run:
 ````
 python main.py
 ````